 For a general introduction to the main cross forms, see the Crosses Index page.

 Before we look into this Sign, here's a question for you: Why did the priest cross the road?
-(The answer is somewhere on this page.)
+(The answer is further down this page.)

 The Sign is performed by Christians, especially in the Catholic, Orthodox, Anglican and Lutheran churches, during various liturgical or devotional times to remind the worshipper of the cross.
-Although Protestants generally omit the ritual, only a few of them these days would protest that it's too 'Catholic'.
+Although Protestants have traditionally omitted the ritual, only a few people these days would protest that it's too 'Catholic'.

 Its use can be traced back to the 2nd century, when Christians signed a cross on their foreheads in devotion and to ward off evil spirits.
-(We must remember that in the old days, belief and superstition were mixed.
-Today, Christians are guided by reasoning.)
-It is commonly accepted that St. Ignatius of Antioch established the practice as a formal accompaniment to devotions.
+It is commonly accepted that St. Ignatius of Antioch (ca. 35 – ca. 107) established the practice as a formal accompaniment to devotions.

 The Sign is usually made by the fingers tracing the shape of the cross by first touching the forehead, then the sternum, and finally from shoulder to shoulder.
 A Hand-held Cross may be used instead of the fingers.